MicrosoftDocs/architecture-center/docs/guide/hpc/ansys-cfx-content.md

 Ansys CFX Application 2021 R2 and 2022 R2 both are successfully deployed and tested on HBv3 120 AMD EPYC™ 7V73X-series (Milan-X) Azure Virtual Machines.

-1. In case of single node configuration, it is observed that there is a speed up to 64 cores and there after it is saturated with further increase of cores.
+1. In case of single node configuration, it is observed that there is a relative speed increase up to 64 cores and there after it is saturated with further increase of cores.
 2. In case of multi-node runs, with sufficiently large models, Ansys CFX is scaling up linearly with increase in number of nodes.
-3. A Relative speedup of ~13.5 times is achieved with multi-node setup (16 nodes) for a considerably bigger model (100 million cells) which is a very good performance indicator for Ansys CFX on Azure HBv3 Virtual Machines
+3. A Relative speed increase of ~13.5 times is achieved with multi-node setup (16 nodes) for a considerably bigger model (100 million cells) which is a very good performance indicator for Ansys CFX on Azure HBv3 Virtual Machines
 4. The Performance comparison between the CFX versions 2021 R2 and 2022 R2 is shown in this report.

 ## Running Ansys CFX on Azure Virtual Machines